 Parenting

-Parents often use contingent reinforcement to shape children’s behavior.
+Parents can also use contingent reinforcement to shape children’s behavior.
 For instance, a parent might allow a child to choose a special activity after they finish their chores.
 This reinforces the idea that completing tasks leads to rewards.

 Workplace